marianabritoazevedo/data-structure-ii/reddit-climate-change-dataset/README.md

 This function had to made the following query: __Given an id of a message on Reddit, return all information about the message__.

 Two implementations were made.
 The first one was done by iterating over all the rows of the dataset, while the second was done using the data structure named dictionary.

+To compare the performance of both approaches, it was created a list with 100 random ids from de dataset, and was calculated the total time to find those 100 ids in the dataset using both approaches.
+Doing a time analysis, it was seen that the function implemented with a dictionary was `115.193` times faster than the function implemented with a loop over all rows.